 Downtown Fontana is an urban neighborhood (based on population density) located in Fontana, California.

-Downtown Fontana real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+Downtown Fontana real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Downtown Fontana neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Downtown Fontana neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1940 and 1969.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.